b-m-f/WirtBot/Website/content/announcements/update-4.md

 Alerts have been added to show up when the configuration on the WirtBot has been updated successfully or failed for some reason.

+### Relative Routing

+To properly function behind any kind of proxy you might want to use for the interface the routing mode is now set to relative routing.

+This should make it possible to proxy to and from the Interface without problems.

 ## End

 Thats it.
 Well except for the updated setup documentation that is.

 And what is next, now that there is less to take care of?

 I am thinking of Metrics, but it might take another couple of months.